Gkiokan/limehome-coding-challenge/README.md

 there was the 3rd option to return bookings of a specific user which only can
 work with a User Management System.
 For this I've used the Laravel Basic auth Process.
 So only a logged in user can book something.
 I lowered the complexity of the needen password
-for registering, so this is a ease.
-But you have to fill in your bare minimum of Information
+for registering, so this is a ease to create an account go on.
+But you have to fill in your
-of firstname, lastname and mobile number.
+bare minimum of Information  of firstname, lastname and mobile number.
+This only allows the current user to book something specific for this name only,
+I've expanded this feature to enter guest information on booking.
+In example I can book
+something for someoneelse or even make a bulk booking, which can be easly adapted with the guest feature.